Norfolk Naval Shipyard

 Current Site Status

 OU6 - Site 10, 1927 Landfill.
 The 1927 Landfill and vicinity is located in the southern portion of the Main Shipyard in an area covered with paved roads, buildings, and parking lots.
 The landfill was utilized prior to 1927 until 1941.
 Wastes disposed of at the site reportedly include various solid wastes generated by the NNSY, salvage waste, sandblast grit, flyash, and asbestos waste; there is no design information for the landfill.
 The Site 10 disposal area consists primarily of dredge fill material and small amounts of construction debris rather than waste consistent with an industrial landfill.
 A Site Screening Process (SSP) investigation for the 1927 Landfill and Vicinity was conducted in September 2001.
-A Supplemental Site Investigation was conducted in 2004, and risks present in soil and groundwater are currently being assessed.
+A Supplemental Site Investigation was conducted in 2004.
 The Remedial Investigation and Feasibility Study was finalized in 2006.
 A ROD for this site was signed in October 2008.
 Land use controls have been implemented.

 Site 15 - Past Pier Side Industrial Operations.
 Site 15 was established as an additional site screening area in the 2004 Federal Facilities Agreement.
 The site is located on the eastern boundary of the NNSY along the Southern Elizabeth River waterfront.
 Site 15 was addressed with a No Action Decision Document in 2006, however, recently sediment samples were collected in the area that indicated there may be a risk to ecological receptors.
 Both the Southgate Annex and the Main Shipyard were maintenance dredged in late 2010.
 The EPA has requested that the Navy collect sediment samples in both areas and perform a screening level ecological risk analysis.
 Discussions are on-going.